Authorities ID four men fatally shot within 38 hours along busy Minneapolis streets

 Four men shot to death within 38 hours in Minneapolis early this month were officially identified Thursday.

 No arrests have been announced in any of the shootings, which spanned from the night of Aug.
-7 until late in the morning on Aug.
-9 and occurred along some of the cities most well-traveled thoroughfares.
+7 until late in the morning Aug.
+9 and occurred along some of the city's most well-traveled thoroughfares.

 The killings are among 61 homicides that have occurred in the city so far this year, according to a Star Tribune database.